United Arab Emirates: Military

 Examples of the military assets deployed include the enforcement of the no-fly-zone over Libya by sending six UAEAF F-16 and six Mirage 2000 multi-role fighter aircraft, ground troop deployment in Afghanistan, 30 UAEAF F-16s and ground troops deployment in Southern Yemen, and helping the US launch its first airstrikes against ISIL targets in Syria.

 The UAE has begun production of a greater amount of military equipment, in a bid to reduce foreign dependence and help with national industrialisation.
 Example of national military development include the Abu Dhabi Shipbuilding company (ADSB), which produces a range of ships and is a prime contractor in the Baynunah Programme, a programme to design, develop, and produce corvettes customised for operation in the shallow waters of the Persian Gulf.
 The UAE is also producing weapons and ammunition through Caracal International, military transport vehicles through Nimr LLC, and unmanned aerial vehicles collectively through Emirates Defence Industries Company.
 The UAE operates the General Dynamics F-16 Fighting Falcon F-16E Block 60 unique variant unofficially called "Desert Falcon", developed by General Dynamics in collaboration with the UAE and specifically for the United Arab Emirates Air Force.
 The United Arab Emirates Army operates a customised Leclerc tank and is the only other operator of the tank aside from the French Army.
 The largest defence exhibition and conference in the Middle East, International Defence Exhibition, takes place biennially in Abu Dhabi.

 The UAE introduced a mandatory military service for adult males, since 2014, for 16 months to expand its reserve force.
-The highest loss of life in the history of UAE military occurred on Friday 4 September 2015, in which 52 soldiers were killed in Marib area of central Yemen by a Tochka missile which targeted a weapons cache and caused a large explosion.
+The highest loss of life in the history of UAE military occurred in the 2015 Marib attack on Friday 4 September 2015, in which 52 soldiers were killed in Marib area of central Yemen by a Tochka missile launched by the Houthis which targeted a weapons cache and caused a large explosion.